 Conclusion | Traveling & Avoiding China Crowds

-China has a LOT of people – there’s no getting around this fact.
-Avoiding crowds altogether is practically impossible.
+China has a LOT of people.
+Avoiding China crowds altogether is practically impossible.

 If, however, you’re willing to change things up a bit and try a few of these China travel tips, it is entirely possible that you can significantly improve your experience of travel around China.